-When Does a Switch Become “Special”?
+When Does a Foot Switch Become “Special”?

 A switch becomes special the moment it deviates from our standard catalog offering.